david1792x/notebooks/markdown/linear_regression.md

 We can see that the parameters obtained with the vectorized equation gives us the same parameters obtained through the scikit-learn LinearRegression model, where the model.intercept_ is the first element in our parameter vector and the remaining elements conform the model.coef_ vector.

-Additionaly, $(A^TA)^{-1} A^T $ is known as the pseudo-inverse of A, and it is denoted as $A^+$.
+Additionaly, $(A^TA)^{-1} A^T$ is known as the pseudo-inverse of A, and it is denoted as $A^+$.
 This means that our entire least squares equation can be expressed as $\beta = X^+ y$, and simplified in code by using NumPy's pseudo-inverse function (np.lingalg.pinv).
 In the below code, we can see that the resulting matrix is the exact same as the one above.

 ```python